baotran001/CMPE131_Project/meetings.md

 - Team updates
   - Hieu <work completed and next task>
-  - Cathleen <work completed and next task>
+  - Cathleen brainstormed ideas for nonfunctional requirements and will continue to work on functional requirements.
   - Kolby <work completed and next task>
   - Baotran worked on and will continue working on functional requirements.